Multimedia Technology Wiki: Component Description

 • Supports advanced features such as long-term reference frames, memory management control, etc.

-• Based on TinyH264 open source project
+• Based on the TinyH264 open source project

 Decoding Performance Comparison